kurt-krueckeberg/data-structures-cplus/notes/bsearch.md

 ## Binary search perfomance analysis

-The worse case for when a key is found, occurs when the search range has been narrowed to a single element and lo = hi = mid-point.
-This is equvalent to the number of steps required to determine that a key is not in the array.
-In this case, too, the final sub array (whose midpoint will be examined) will also be of size one, and its "mid-point" will therefore be the element itself.
+The worse case when a key is found, occurs when the search range has been narrowed to a single element and lo = hi = mid-point.
+The number of loop iterations (and comparisons of the key to the mid-point) is the same as when the key is not found.
+The only difference is the final comparison will fail when the key is not found.
-Of cousre, the final comparsion will be not equal.

 The question of the maximum number of loops in the worst case becomes how many iterations does it take to reach a range of size one?
 Each time through the while-loop, the number of elements is reduced by half.